elenaparaschiv/relational_db/README.md

 ## Description
-Assume that a startup called Web Superstore was storing the data they're collecting on their sales across the nation in a CSV file, They found some limitations and decided to create a database for the sales operations.
+Assume that a startup called Web Superstore was storing the data they're collecting on their sales across the nation in a excel spreadsheet .
+They found some limitations and decided to create a database for the sales operations.
 Also, the management board has a few questions they’d like easy access to their answers.

-We are going to convert the EXCEL spreadhseet into relational database (MSQL Prefered) and creating the required queries, functions, views, etc. to answer the stakeholder questions
+We are going to convert the EXCEL spreadhseet into relational database (MSQL Prefered) and create queries, functions, views, procedures,triggers etc.to answer the stakeholder questions

 ## Files